 Fabrication: 3D scanning, Waterjet, TIG welding, 3D printing, soldering

-Software: Fusion 360 (deisgn and FEA)
+Software: Fusion 360 (design and FEA)

 Motor: 14Kw+ Kunray KR5V